huaminghuangtw/Second-Brain/My-Evergreen-Notes/Information Overwhelm.md

 # Remember
 * You're only as smart as the information you consume
 * What digital content we consume is as important as what we eat
-* 24 hours each day isn't enough to consume 0.0001% of the world's events.
+* 24 hours each day isn't enough to consume 0.0001% of the world's events